 MathCounts is a series of math competitions for middle school students.
 Individuals and Teams compete and advance at the School, Chapter, State, and National level.
 The competition features several rounds, where students compete both as individuals and as teams.

 Key Dates: Dates are dependent on your location.

-- Chapter competitions will be held in February 2020
+- Chapter competitions will be held online February 5th and 6th, 2021.

-- State competitions will be held in March 2020
+- State competitions will be held online on March 5th, 2021.

-- The MathCounts National Championship will be held May 9-12, 2020 in Orlando, FL.
+- The MathCounts National Championship will be held onsite May 9th and 10th, 2021 in Washington, DC.

 F=ma and USAPhO Exams

 The F=ma exam is a multiple choice exam held by the American Association of Physics Teachers (AAPT) that tests problem solving skills in mechanics.
 The F=ma exam is the first exam for students wishing to qualify for the US Physics Olympiad Team.
 Students who excel on the F=ma exam compete in the USA Physics Olympiad (USAPhO) which tests their knowledge in all areas of physics.

 Key Dates: The 2021 F=ma Exam dates are not yet announced, but are typically held in late January.
 The Spring 2021 USAPhO is typically held in March/April.